Virginia Tech® home

 • Mobile Autism Clinic (MAC), one of our signature initiatives, which supports our work on accessible autism services for rural Virginians.

 Researchers at Virginia Tech, George Washington University, and University of Notre Dame are developing innovative industrial robots to support autistic adults in manufacturing and STEM work environments.
 We’re recruiting Autism Steering Committee members to ensure our collaborative efforts address real-world needs.
 Committee members will earn $50/hour for up to four online meetings per year.
+Members will share their experience-informed knowledge with us to:

 This project is funded by the NSF Workplace Equity for Persons with Disabilities in STEM and STEM Education program.
 At its core is collaboration with the Autism Steering Committee and autistic and neurotypical employees who will advise the robotics technical experts.
 We will work within the framework of the evidence-based Self-Determination Theory (SDT), which describes how fostering employee autonomy, building competence, and creating meaningful connections at work increases employee well-being and performance.
 Our overarching goal is to improve both the well-being of autistic employees and bolster the U.S. STEM workforce.